How to Get Your Book Published: Understanding Traditional, Self, and Hybrid PublishingFeb 14, 2023

-In this blog post, we will run through a series of trade-offs for all those questions and we’ll introduce Hybrid Publishing, and provide answers that will help you decide what is best for you to reach your target audience.
+In this blog post, we will run through a series of trade-offs for all those questions. and we’ll introduce Hybrid Publishing and provide answers that will help you decide what is best for you.

-Right off the bat, I will tell you that with the millions of books already out there (provide some data here) and the estimated million that are published every year, the vast majority of those books are self-published (provide data).
+Right off the bat, I will tell you that with the millions of books already out there and the estimated million published yearly, the vast majority of those books are self-published.

 Gaining a traditional publishing deal is very hard.
-A publisher isn’t just asking for the right book at the right time, but they’re also looking for someone with a strong author brand, a killer marketing plan, and a ready-to-buy audience (and you have to prove that with social media numbers).
+A publisher isn’t just asking for the right book at the right time; they’re also looking for someone with a strong author brand, a killer marketing plan, and a ready-to-buy audience (and you have to prove that with social media numbers).

-Let’s begin with understanding the process of book publishing and then dive into the differences between the three types of publishing.
+Let’s begin with understanding the book publishing process and then dive into the differences between the three types of publishing.

 Book Publishing Process

-This is a very simplified overview of the publishing process but for the purposes of this post will give you an idea of what can be done with your own book.
+This is a very simplified overview of the publishing process, but this post will give you an idea of what can be done with your own book.

 At this point, you decide whether to pursue publishing through a traditional publishing house or self-publish.

 If you choose traditional publishing, you will likely need a literary agent.
-The agent helps you prepare a solid book proposal and they pitch it to publishers.
+The agent helps you prepare your book proposal, and they pitch it to publishers.
 MOST traditional publishing houses will not review your manuscript without an agent.

 If you accept their offer, you are selling the rights to print and distribute your book to them in physical, electronic, and audiobook form.
 Publishers don't guarantee that you will be successful or have a bestseller.

-The top five traditional publishers - known as the Big 5 - are Penguin Randomhouse, Harper Collins, Simon & Schuster, Hachette, and Macmillan.
-It's not impossible to get a book deal with one of these publishers you'll just need the right combination of your book's market relevancy, your author branding, your following, and book marketing plan.
+The top five traditional publishers - known as the Big 5 - are Penguin Random House, Harper Collins, Simon & Schuster, Hachette, and Macmillan.
+It's not impossible to get a book deal with one of these publishers you'll need the right combination of your book's market relevancy, your author branding, your following, and your book marketing plan.

 Keep in mind that in addition to the Big 5, there are hundreds of other publishing companies.

-Again it’s important to remind you that if you want to traditionally publish you will more than likely need a literary agent.
-An agent will also review your entire book and help you brainstorm ideas for writing a compelling book description, articulate your author brand, guide you on which sample chapters to include, and put together an effective marketing strategy.
+Again it’s essential to remind you that if you want to publish, you will more than likely need a literary agent traditionally.
+An agent will also review your entire book and help you brainstorm ideas for writing a compelling book description, articulate your author brand, guide you on which sample chapters to include, and create an effective marketing strategy.

 And then it becomes their job to sell you to a publisher and to convince that publisher that you have a book that will give them a high-margin return on their investment.

 Self-publishing is not new.
-It’s been around for over 100 years but the accessibility and ease of use for the self publishing process have increased dramatically over the past few decades.
+It’s been around for over 100 years, but the accessibility and ease of use for the self-publishing process has increased dramatically over the past few decades.

 Bottom line: the difference between traditional and self-publishing comes down to who owns the rights and the royalties.